Diversity and inclusion at Melbourne School of Engineering

 Indigenous Engineering Software Project

-This partnership builds capability for Indigenous organisations while providing invaluable opportunities for our students to gain real world experience and solidify their learnings.
-So far, we’ve worked for businesses including Complete Workwear Laundry Services Pty Ltd and EZVets.
+This program builds the capability of Indigenous organisations while providing students an opportunity to gain real world experience and solidify learnings.

 Worawa Aboriginal Girls College

-The Worawa students recently visited the Parkville campus, where they had the chance to experience cutting-edge Virtual and Augmented Reality at the Microsoft Centre for Social NUI.
-They also toured the University’s data room, and presented their coding projects in front of Melbourne School of Engineering staff.
+Worawa students also routinely visit the University’s Parkville campus, and have experienced cutting-edge Virtual and Augmented Reality at the Microsoft Centre for Social NUI, toured the University’s data room, participated in Programming Challenge for Girls (PC4G) workshops and presented coding projects to Melbourne School of Engineering staff.

 Spotlight on our rising reseachers